elba/website/README.md

 [![Build Status](https://travis-ci.com/elba/website.svg?branch=master)](https://travis-ci.com/elba/website)

-elba's (currently non-existent) presence on the world wide web
+elba's website and registry backend is growing here.
+It's now under heavy development.

 ## Install (Development)

-elba's backend requires `PostgreSQL`.
-It can be installed through the your preferred package manager or an installer provided by the `PostgreSQL` project.
+elba's registry backend requires `PostgreSQL` to build.
+You can install it via your package manager or an installer provided by the `PostgreSQL` project.
+Read more in the [Offcial Guild](https://www.postgresql.org/download/).

+Also, elba's registry backend is written in Rust, thus you need to install the rust nightly toolchain, and to run commands below to install diesel_cli, setup database schema and then you can start the backend.

 ```
 $ cargo install diesel_cli --no-default-features --features postgres